Nickless92/hacklab/README.md

 The story line in itself is still a work in progress, but the current story idea is the following:

-Your weird professor has been hinting at a plan to overtake the worlds telecommunication by seizing control of all home devices (IOT) and using them to doxx important services.
-You and your friends always were suspicious of him and are now trying to find a way to stop his ways.
+<code>Your weird professor has been hinting at a plan to overtake the worlds telecommunication by seizing control of all home devices (IOT) and using them to doxx important services.
+You and your friends always were suspicious of him and are now trying to find a way to stop his ways. </code>

 Whether we use all of this story is not determined yet, but it is our rough draft.